MicrosoftDocs/dynamics365smb-docs/business-central/reports-bi-reporting.md

 # Analytics, business intelligence, and reporting overview

-Small and mid-sized companies rely on built-in analytics and reporting capabilities they can use out-of-the-box to help keep track of their business. [!INCLUDE[prod_short](includes/prod_short.md)] supports common business processes as well as more complex processes for such organizations.
-Each of these processes includes reports and analytics tools.
-You can also do ad-hoc analysis directly from your home page.
+Small and mid-sized companies rely on built-in analytics and reporting capabilities they can use out-of-the-box to help keep track of their business. [!INCLUDE[prod_short](includes/prod_short.md)] provides reports and analytics tools that cover basic and complex business processes for such organizations.
+You can also do ad-hoc analyses directly from your home page.

 ## Analytics needs in organizations

-When thinking of analytics needs in organizations, it might help to use a mental model based on  personas described on a high-level and their different analytics needs.
+When you think about analytics needs in organizations, it might help to use a mental model based on personas described on a high-level, and their different analytics needs.

 :::image type="content" source="/dynamics365/business-central/dev-itpro/developer/media/analytics-personas.svg" alt-text="Illustration of different personas for analytics" lightbox="/dynamics365/business-central/dev-itpro/developer/media/analytics-personas.svg":::

-The model is based on the observation that different roles in an organization have different needs when it comes to data: the higher the role is placed in the org chart, the more data needs to be aggregated for them to do their work.
+The model is based on the fact that different roles in an organization have different needs when it comes to data.
+The higher a role is placed in the organizational chart, the more aggregated data someone in the role needs to do their work.

-Each of the roles has some preferred/typical ways to consume/analyze data, ways that reflect the level of data aggregation needed in their role as shown in this illustration and table.
+Roles often have preferred ways to consume and analyze data, ways that reflect the level of data aggregation they need.

 :::image type="content" source="/dynamics365/business-central/dev-itpro/developer/media/analytics-personas-scenarios.svg" alt-text="Illustration of how different personas have different analytics needs." lightbox="/dynamics365/business-central/dev-itpro/developer/media/analytics-personas-scenarios.svg":::

-In the paragraphs below, you can learn more about each of the ways to consume data from [!INCLUDE[prod_short](includes/prod_short.md)]
+Use the following sections to learn more about ways to consume data from [!INCLUDE[prod_short](includes/prod_short.md)]:

-- Financial Reporting
+- Financial Reports
 - KPIs and dashboards
 - Ad-hoc analysis
 - Reports

-## Using Financial reporting to produce financial statements and KPIs
+## Using Financial Reports to produce financial statements and KPIs

-The *Financial reporting* feature in [!INCLUDE[prod_short](includes/prod_short.md)] gives you insight into the financial data stored in your chart of accounts (COA).
-You can setup financial reports to analyze figures in general ledger (G/L) accounts, and compare general ledger entries with budget entries.
+The Financial Reports feature gives you insight into the financial data stored in your chart of accounts (COA).
+You can set up financial reports to analyze figures in general ledger (G/L) accounts, and compare general ledger entries with budget entries.

 :::image type="content" source="media/acc_schedule_13_columns.jpg" alt-text="Screenshot of a financial report." lightbox="media/acc_schedule_13_columns.jpg":::

-Using the **Dimensions** functionality in [!INCLUDE[prod_short](includes/prod_short.md)] plays an important role in business intelligence.
+Dimensions play an important role in business intelligence.
 A dimension is data that you can add to an entry as a parameter.
-As such, you can use it to group entries that have similar characteristics, such as customers, regions, products, and salesperson, and easily retrieve these groups for analysis.
-Among other purposes, you use dimensions when defining analysis views and creating financial reports.
+Dimensions let you group entries that have similar characteristics, such as customers, regions, products, and salesperson, and easily retrieve these groups for analysis.
+Among other purposes, you use dimensions when you define analysis views and create financial reports.
 Learn more at [Work with Dimensions](finance-dimensions.md).

-For more information about financial statements and KPIs, see [Using Financial reporting to produce financial statements and KPIs](bi.md)
+To learn more about financial statements and KPIs, go to [Using Financial reporting to produce financial statements and KPIs](bi.md).

-## Using key performance indicators (KPIs) to meet your business goals
+## Using key performance indicators to meet your business goals

 A key performance indicator (KPI) is a measurable value that shows how effectively you’re meeting your goals.
-Think of KPIs as your company’s scorecard, a way of measuring whether or not you’re delivering on your objectives.
+Think of KPIs as your company’s scorecard, a way to measure whether you’re delivering on your objectives.

-Identifying and tracking KPIs lets you know if your business is on the right path—or if you should change course to avoid losing valuable time and money.
+Identifying and tracking KPIs lets you know whether your business is on the right path, or whether you should change course.
 When used properly, KPIs are powerful tools that help you:

 - Monitor company financial health.
 - Measure progress against strategic goals.